kimmleang/kimmleang/README.md

  # Hello there!
 I'm Kimleang

 A software developer, who is passionate about developing web applications and mobile applications.
-I'm always lookingfor new opportunity to learn and growth as a developer.
+I'm always looking for new opportunity to learn and growth as a developer.

 - 🏫 Education: Major in Computer Science At Cambodia Academy of Digital Technology.
 - 💼 Work Experience: More than one years of experience and currently working as a software developer at private sector in Cambodia